SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step1.md

 For the *frontend deployment* we create the following artifacts:

-- [`configmap.yaml`](../ordermicroservice/frontend-ui5-mssql/k8s/configmap.yaml): containing the configuration for the endpoint of the API. **This needs to be adjusted to point to your Kyma cluster**
+- [`configmap.yaml`](../ordermicroservice/frontend-ui5-mssql/k8s/configmap.yaml): containing the configuration for the endpoint of the API.

+  > 📝 **Tip** - This needs to be adjusted to point to your Kyma cluster API rule of the API deployment.

 - [`deployment.yaml`](../ordermicroservice/api-mssql-go/k8s/deployment.yaml): defining the deployment of the UI5 app container including a service.
 - [`apirule.yaml`](../ordermicroservice/api-mssql-go/k8s/deployment.yaml): defining the API rule to expose the HTTP endpoint of the UI5 app.

+### 1.4a Deployment via GitHub Actions

 We want to automate the deployment via a GitHub Action. to be able to do so we need credentials to access the Kyma cluster from the action.
 To do so we create a *service account* with the right permissions to deploy the different artifacts.